DANIELLE FODOR

 0 Comments

-In the meantime...
+Mostly, it's the work of relocation: uprooting and replanting myself, my family, and my art studio.
 I've relocated to the beautiful Olympic Peninsula, after over 2 amazing decades in Davis, California, the hometown of my heart.

 Thanks so much (forever and ever) for an amazing send-off, from all the friends, family, and neighbors who visited my retrospective show, "What Remains" last May, who bought art, who hosted send-offs of many sorts, who helped me pack up, and who wrote heartfelt notes (some of which I still haven't replied to -- though I loved them all).
 The days and months pass, but the memories and kindness stay in my heart.